Table of Contents

 Once a student lands a job, it becomes easier for him or her to apply for permanent residence after six months.
 Canada has a quality education system and highly renowned universities.
 Moreover, students get extra eligibility points for permanent residence if they have studied in Canada for more than a year.

 Australia has been ranked as one of the best countries for higher education.
 However, the country is also a hub for student migration.
 Though Australian universities have high tuition fees, it is one of the top destinations for availing immigration.

 This picturesque country is without a doubt one of the best countries for studying abroad.
-Germany has several programs and degrees which offer free education for international students, regardless of their nationality.
-However, international students have to take care of the high-living costs to stay in the country.
-They can work for as many as 90 days a year without a work permit.
+Germany has several programs and degrees that offer free education for international students, regardless of nationality.
+However, international students must take care of the high-living costs of staying in the country.
+They can work for as many as 90 days a year without a work permit

 Ireland offers a blend of rich history, city life, and beautiful nature.
 The Irish universities rank amongst some of the topmost universities in the world and offer courses in every possible discipline you can think of.
 Apart from scholarships and grants for studying in Ireland, the Irish government also offers a green card to international students.
 This allows them to look for a job or work in Ireland for up to a year.

 Students pursuing a STEM (Science Technology Engineering and Mathematics) course can, in fact, work for two years after graduation before applying for permanent residency!